gustanas/DataStructureAlgorithm/README.md

-Some data structures and algorithms based on "The Algorithm Design Manual" by Skiena.
+Data structures and algorithms based on "The Algorithm Design Manual" by Skiena.

-I'm implemeting them to understand them better.
+Implementing some of them for learning purposes.